Borger Independent School District

 Borger Independent School District is a public school district based in Borger, Texas, United States.
 The district operates one high school, Borger High School.

+History

+On July 1, 2024, the Spring Creek Independent School District consolidated into Borger ISD.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $548,516,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.029 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
 Forty-nine percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).